-Resonant Spaces is an ongoing multimedia performance project and installation realised together with choreographer and dancer Ulrika Wedin.
+Resonant Spaces is an ongoing music/multimedia performance project and installation realised together with choreographer and dancer Ulrika Wedin.
 The project started in 2014, first presented at Bollnäs Kulturhuset, and continued in 2019 at Skövde Konstmuseum.
 A description of the project can be found below.

 - spaces, physical spaces seem to resonate with me. resonant and resonating spaces. much of what i have done before seems to be about creating spaces. spaces separate from the rest of the world. spaces for reflection or wonder or excitement of a sense of beauty. ritual spaces perhaps. spaces made by the concert event, the darkened room and the presence of a listening group of people. but also the spaces created by sound itself. moving spaces. expanding, contracting, resolving and dissolving. impermanent spaces. spaces in the imagination where stories can develop or pictures emerge.